Dangerous Driving Charges

 Mental Element of Dangerous Driving

-But a Crown Attorney must prove that you had the intention to operate the vehicle in a manner, which when viewed objectively, was a departure from how the Court would expect a reasonable driver should in the circumstances.
+A Crown Attorney must prove that you had the intention to operate the vehicle in a manner, which when viewed objectively, was a departure from how the Court would expect a reasonable driver should in the circumstances.

 For example where a driver falls asleep while operating a vehicle, that driver cannot have formed the intention to depart from the standard of care expected, unless the driver knew or ought to have known that there was a real risk of falling asleep.